danjac/radiofeed-app/README.md

 A `Makefile` has been provided to help with setting up your local development environment:

-* `make build`: install and download front and backend dependencies
+* `make build`: download and install front and backend dependencies
-* `make compose`: start Docker services
 * `make db`: run migrations and load sample fixtures
+* `make update`: update all dependencies to latest available versions

 The following commands are useful while working on the project: